 2. Myth: The flu shot gives you the flu — everyone gets sick from it.

-Fact: Sorry flu shot haters, this one is not true.
+Fact: Although it is talked about, this one is not true.
 As the CDC explains, flu vaccines cannot cause flu illness.
-“Flu shots are currently made in two ways: the vaccine is made either with a) flu viruses that have been “inactivated” (killed) and that therefore are not infectious, or b) using only a single gene from a flu virus (as opposed to the full virus) in order to produce an immune response without causing infection.”
+“Flu shots are currently made in two ways: the vaccine is made either with (a) flu viruses that have been “inactivated” (killed) and that therefore are not infectious, or (b) using only a single gene from a flu virus (as opposed to the full virus) in order to produce an immune response without causing infection.”
 So, while you might have a mild reaction ranging from soreness where your shot was given to headache or muscle aches, it usually only lasts 1-2 days compared to real flu symptoms which can last several days and even land you in the hospital.

 3. Myth: It’s better to get the flu than get sick from a flu vaccine.